altmp/alt-node/doc/api/esm.md

     */
     return {
       format,
+      shortCircuit: true,
       source: '...',
     };
   }

-  // Defer to Node.js for all other URLs. return defaultLoad(url, context, defaultLoad);
+  // Defer to the next hook in the chain. return nextLoad(url);
 }
 ```